VictoriaMetrics/VictoriaMetrics/docs/README.md

   -dryRun
      Whether to check config files without running VictoriaMetrics.
 The following config files are checked: -promscrape.config, -relabelConfig and -streamAggr.config.
 Unknown config entries aren't allowed in -promscrape.config by default.
 This can be changed with -promscrape.config.strictParse=false command-line flag
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
-By default, only IPv4 TCP and UDP is used -envflag.enable
+By default, only IPv4 TCP and UDP are used -envflag.enable
-     Whether to enable reading flags from environment variables additionally to command line.
+     Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
-Flags are read only from command line if this flag isn't set.
+Flags are read only from the command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula